madhan1310/database-design-project/README.md

 The project report delves into the following aspects:

 - Translation of the ERD model into a relational schema.
-- Steps for normalizing the schema to 3NF.
+- Steps for normalizing the schema to bcNF.
 - Sample queries for testing the schema.
 - Sample data import procedures and validation checks.

+- - **Statistical Analysis:**
+  - Calculated mean and standard deviation for numeric columns.

+- **Join Queries:**
+  - Demonstrated functionality through join queries:
+    1. Region and transaction tables are joined to find region-wise total sales.
+    2. Product, category, and transaction tables are joined to find category-wise total profit.
+    3. Customer and transaction tables are joined to find the name of the customer with the highest sales.

 ## Usage